Jordan Rozum

 PLoS Computational Biology 14 (12), 2018

-I developed a formalism that allows one to identify positive feedback loops in ODE models that function in a manner analogous to the stable motifs of discrete models.
-I used this formalism to analyze the biomolecular decisions that lead to the formation of embryonic segments in the fly (Drosophila melanogaster) and to uncover a self-reinforcing feedback loop in the biomolecular circuitry that governs the response of T-cells to external signals.
-In both cases, I showed how my methods identify manipulations of the system that can disrupt observed phenotypes and manipulations that cannot.
+We developed a formalism that identifies positive feedback loops in ODE models that can “lock in”, causing a system to commit to a restricted range of possible long-term behaviors.
+We used this formalism to analyze the biomolecular decisions that lead to the formation of embryonic segments in the fly (Drosophila melanogaster) and to uncover a self-reinforcing feedback loop in the biomolecular circuitry that governs the response of T-cells to external signals.
+In both cases, we showed how these methods identify manipulations of the system that can disrupt observed phenotypes and manipulations that cannot.
 Apart from their utility in basic science research, observations of this nature have important potential applications in the development of pharmaceuticals because they can narrow the (often very expensive) search for potential drug targets.

 See the relevant paper here.